felixnyamweya/wpsso-schema-json-ld/readme.txt

 == Upgrade Notice ==

-= 1.31.1-dev.4 =
+= 1.31.1-b.1 =

-(2018/09/22) Removed JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.
+(2018/09/22) Removes duplicate JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.

 = 1.31.0 =